stefanprodan/stefanprodan/_posts/2016-10-14-elasticsearch-cluster-with-docker.markdown

 	es-t \
 	-Des.bootstrap.mlockall=true \
 	-Des.network.host=_eth0_ \
-	-Des.network.publish_host="$publish_host" \
 	-Des.discovery.zen.ping.multicast.enabled=false \
-	-Des.discovery.zen.ping.unicast.hosts="es-t0:9300" \
-	-Des.transport.tcp.port=9301
+	-Des.discovery.zen.ping.unicast.hosts="es-t0"
 ```

-Since the first node is using the 9200 and 9300 ports I need to map different ports for the second node to be accessible.
-With `-Des.transport.tcp.port=9301` I instruct ES to use 9301 as the transport port.
+Since the first node is using the 9200 port I need to map different ports for the second node to accessible from outside.

-With `-Des.discovery.zen.ping.unicast.hosts="es-t0:9300"` I point `es-t1` to `es-t0` address.
+With `-Des.discovery.zen.ping.unicast.hosts="es-t0"` I point `es-t1` to `es-t0` address.

 The problem with this approach is that the `es-t0` node doesn't know the address of `es-t1` so I need to recreate `es-t0` with `-Des.discovery.zen.ping.unicast.hosts="es-t1:9301"`.
 Running multiple nodes in this manner seems like a daunting task.